-Prospective students are encouraged to contact the graduate program director Dr. Scott Reed, firstname.lastname@example.org
+Prospective students are encouraged to contact the graduate program director Jeff Knight, Jefferson.Knight@ucdenver.edu

-Applicants must meet the Downtown Campus Graduate School admission requirements according to Graduate School Policies and Procedures in addition to the following requirements of the Department of Chemistry:
+Applicants must meet the Downtown Campus graduate education admission requirements according to graduate education policies in addition to the following requirements of the Department of Chemistry:

-An undergraduate major in Chemistry or a closely related discipline is required, including two semesters of organic chemistry as well as training in analytical chemistry, physical chemistry, and inorganic chemistry.
-Students missing more than one of these courses may be limited in the tracks that they are eligible to select.
-Students missing more than one of these courses may be provided a provisional admission.
+An undergraduate major in Chemistry or a closely related discipline is required, including two semesters of organic chemistry as well as training in analytical chemistry, physical chemistry, and/or inorganic chemistry.
+Students missing more than one of these courses may be limited in the tracks that they are eligible to select, and such students may be provided a provisional admission.
 An undergraduate GPA of 3.0 (on a 4 point scale) is desired although each application is considered on its own merits.

 - The GRE examination is recommended but not required.